cyrraz/plothist/docs/usage/style.rst

    from matplotlib import font_manager font_manager.findSystemFonts(fontpaths=None, fontext="ttf")

 Make also sure to delete the cache of matplotlib, otherwise the fonts may not be loaded correctly.
-You can locate the cache folder by running in a python console:
+You can delete the cache folder by running in a python console:

 .. code-block:: python

    import matplotlib
+   import subprocess
-   matplotlib.get_cachedir()
+   cache_dir = matplotlib.get_cachedir()
+   subprocess.run(["rm", "-rv", cache_dir])

 Color palettes
 ==============